YoavHarris/geometric-dc-dmd-order-detection/figures/scan_plotter/README.md

   noise_mode: gaussian # Fixed
   # ... all other params fixed

-x_param: snr_db       # This varies → becomes the X-axis
+x_param: snr_db       # This varies and becomes the X-axis
 ```

 This gives you: "order_hit_prob vs SNR for num_modes=2, noise_mode=gaussian, freq_sep=0.01"